 - Information to be reported to CD Control regarding the jobsite:

 - 1) Address of jobsite;

 - 2) Name of project, if any;

 - 3) Name of General Contractor; and

 - 4) General Contractor point of contact, role, phone number and email.

 - Information to be reported to CD Control regarding the COVID-19 case(s):

 - 5) First and last name;

 - 6) Date of birth;

 - 7) Phone;

 - 8) Date tested positive;

 - 9) Date last worked;

 - 10) City of residence; and

 - 11) If the case is an employee of a subcontractor, please provide the following information:

 - o Subcontractor;

-- Subcontractor contact name;
+- o Subcontractor contact name;

 - Subcontractor contact phone; and

-- Subcontractor contact email.
+- o Subcontractor contact email.

 - Information to be reported to CD Control regarding Close Contacts.
 For each reported case(s) above, please provide the following information (if you are reporting more than one positive case, please include the name of the positive case for each close contact):

 - 1) Close contact's first and last name;

 - 2) Phone;

 - 3) City of residence; and

 - 4) Positive case name.

-A "Close Contact" in the workplace is anyone whomeets either of the following criteria:
+A "Close Contact" in the workplace is anyone who meets either of the following criteria:

-Stayed within 6 feet of the Person with COVID-19 for 10 minutes or more while they were not wearing a face mask; ORWas within 6 feet of a person with COVID-19 for a period of time that adds up to at least 15 minutes in 24 hours, masked or unmasked, when that person was contagious.
+• Was within 6 feet of a person with COVID-19 for a period of time that adds up to at least 15 minutes in 24 hours, masked or unmasked, when that person was contagious.
 People with COVID-19 are considered contagious starting 48 hours before their symptoms began until 1) they haven't had a fever for at least 24 hours, 2) their symptoms have improved, AND 3) at least 10 days have passed since their symptoms began.
 If the person with COVID-19 never had symptoms, then they are considered contagious starting 48 hours before their test that confirmed they have COVID-19 until 10 days after the date of that test.